paulonevrything/recepticon-web/README.md

 #### [](https://github.com/paulonevrything/recepticon-web#backend)[](https://github.com/paulonevrything/recepticon-web#scope-backend)Backend

 -   N-Tiered archticature for project structure
--   Entity framework for
+-   Entity framework for ORM
+-   Unit of Work and Repository Pattern
--   service interface and implementation class that handles the logic
+-   Service interface and implementation class that handles the logic
 -   Unit tests on the API controllers
--   API documentation using Swagger UI
+-   Open API documentation using Swagger UI
 -   Hangfire Background Task that automatically returns the status of a previously booked room to vacant on the due date
 -   MSSQL for the Database.